josephr04/josephr04/README.md

 #### About me:
 - 🎓 I'm currently pursuing a degree in Software Development.
-- 💭 I'm currently learning about Frontend technologies.
+- 💭 I'm currently learning about Web technologies.
 - 💻 I'm actively working on my personal projects.

 ### ⚙️💻 Tech Stack